How to Stop Collection Agency Harassment

 It is generally in your best interest to settle your debts as quickly as possible, or use our debt validation techniques.
 Before obtaining a court judgment, a bill collector generally has only one way of getting paid: Demand payment by calling you and sending you threatening letters.
 If you refuse, the collector can't do much else short of suing you.
 Once the debt collector does sue you and gets a judgment, however, you can expect more aggressive collections actions such as:

-- The collector will try to garnish up to 25% of your net wages.
+- The collector will try to garnish up to 25 percent of your net wages.

 - The collector may also try to seize any bank or other deposit accounts you have.